Kaine Parker: Maximum Clonage

 After Peter Parker gives in to the news of being a clone and Ben Reilly is the true individual, he allies himself with the Jackal.
 Kaine refuses to let him throw his life away.
-He confronts the Jackal with the full intent of destroying him, when the Jackal manipulates his mind once more by leading Kaine to believe he will be cured of the degeneration process.
+He confronts the Jackal with the intent of destroying him, but the Jackal manipulates Kaine into believing he will be cured of the degeneration process.
 Once Jackal reveals he has lied again, Kaine leaves feeling dejected.
 He goes back to Mary Jane Watson for answers, and after a conversation of power and responsibility, Kaine returns to the Jackal's lab in time to assist Ben in a battle against numerous Spider-clones.
-In the ensuing battle, Spidercide impales him with a spike taken from nearby machinery, seriously injuring and possibly killing him.
-The Jackal showed a moment of fatherly concern for Kaine, asking why after everything, Kaine would save him.
-Kaine dies telling Jackal 'You gave me life' and Jackal lets go of him indifferently, calling him "pathetic" and a waste of bad chemicals for saving his life over such a simple reason, but then eyes a regeneration pod, and remarks "but even bad chemicals can be put to good use".
+In the ensuing battle, Spidercide fatally injures Kaine, but the Jackal places him in a pod to heal him.